Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 You can reach Genki Solutions by using the contact form on this website, emailing SeijiUeda@GenkiSolutionsLLC.com, or calling or texting (626) 888-1014.
 We typically respond within one business day.

-Not Sure Where Your Business Stands?
+Not Sure Where Your Practice Stands?